JOYUAGV/STM32_MS5837/README.md

 # STM32_MS5837
-This is a repositiory about MS5837 sensor running under MCU@stm32f1 serials.
+This is a repository about MS5837 sensor running under MCU@stm32f1 serials.
 # Tutorials
 ## Step 1
 Create a MDK Project based on standard libraries.